 Providing for your safety is one of Rideout Health’s core values.

-the art medical services, highly specialized healthcare professionals,
+Patients can expect state-of-the art medical services, highly specialized

-and quality care.
-Rideout Health works continuously to develop patient
+healthcare professionals, and quality care.
+Rideout Health works continuously

-medications or beginning a procedure; reducing the rate of infections;
+before giving medications or beginning a procedure; reducing the rate

-ensuring that surgical procedures are as safe as possible; and involving
+of infections; ensuring that surgical procedures are as safe as possible;

-patients and their family members in every aspect of their care.
-These
+and involving patients and their family members in every aspect of their

-programs save lives.
-Rideout Health also participates in national programs
+care.
+These programs save lives.
+Rideout Health also participates in national

-designed to increase patient safety and improve patient outcomes.
-Rideout
+programs designed to increase patient safety and improve patient outcomes.

-Health is certified by The Joint Commission, an accreditation organization
+Rideout Health is certified by The Joint Commission, an accreditation

-recognized nationwide as a symbol of quality and state-of-the-art, performance-based
+organization recognized nationwide as a symbol of quality and state-of-the-art,

 While you are a patient at Rideout Health, you will be provided with a